ghyonimor/webapp/README.md

 A keyboard accessible web application, built upon the H5BP structure.<br>
-Allows a user to save favorite websites for later use.
+Allows a user to save favorite websites in a list, and view them in an iFrame.